CIT28/files/w6/relatingp1.md

 - If you got this far you can take a break and complete the rest of this work by the Thursday night deadline.
 - To "GET" this break you will submit your commit history for the relating folder now.
 - I will do a review and give you feedback.
-- If you complete before Thurs morning, then you can commit that you are ready for a second review.
+- If you complete before Thurs morning, then you can submit again your commit history URL and tell me that you are ready for a second review.

 ## M:N Subquery
 - Code Along - From timestamp 40:31